Nuh00/NewToGit/README.md

 # NewToGit
 My first repository on GitHub.
-# This is all new to me but I seems cool
+# This is all new to me but it seems cool